Pay and benefits

 Maternity and paternity entitlement

 Servicewomen have two basic maternity options in the RAF: return to work after a period of maternity leave or leave the RAF due to the pregnancy.
-Generally, servicewomen qualify for up to 26 weeks of statutory maternity pay (SMP).
+Generally, servicewomen qualify for up to 26 weeks of statutory maternity pay (JCA).
 You may also qualify for additional maternity entitlements.

 Fathers are entitled to two weeks’ paternity leave.